Jonathan Pedneault

-Jonathan Pedneault (born 1990) is a Canadian politician, activist, and journalist who served as the co-leader of the Green Party of Canada in 2025, alongside Elizabeth May.
+Jonathan Pedneault (/'pEdnou/ PED-noh, /fr/; born 19 April 1990) is a Canadian politician, activist, and journalist who served as the co-leader of the Green Party of Canada in 2025, alongside Elizabeth May.
 He had previously served as the party's deputy leader from 2022 to 2024.
 He is the first Québécois to serve as leader of the Greens.

 Early life and education

 Pedneault was born an only child of a single mother in Greenfield Park, on the south shore of Montreal.

 When he was 15, Pedneault co-founded Soprégé, or Société de Prévention du Génocide, a student organization dedicated to raising awareness about the Holocaust, the Rwandan genocide and the crisis in Darfur.
 In 2006, Pedneault submitted the draft of a bill on the Canadian Responsibility for the Prevention of Genocide to his local MP, Caroline St-Hilaire.

 That year, Pedneault received a national scholarship from the Millennium Scholarship Program and was named Personnalité de la Semaine by Québec newspaper La Presse and Radio-Canada.
 Following his graduation from Jacques-Rousseau high school in Longueuil, Pedneault enrolled as a political science student at the University of Ottawa, beginning his undergraduate classes in the fall of 2007.